emretiryaki/rabbitmq/README.md

 # rabbitmq Wrapper
-RabbitMq Wrapper is the a client API for RabbitMQ.
+RabbitMq Wrapper is the client API for RabbitMQ.

 * A  wrapper over [amqp](https://github.com/streadway/amqp) exchanges and queues.
-* In memory retries for consuming messages when an error occured
+* In memory retries for consuming messages when an error occurred
 * CorrelationId and MessageId structure
-* Exchange Types With Direct, Fanout, Topic, ConsistentHashing,  XDelayedMessage
-* Retry policy (immediately)
+* Retry policy (immediately,delayed)
-* Multiple consumers In a single process
 * Create goroutines and consume messages asynchronously
-* Disable consume messages asynchronously if you want
-* Retry to connect another node  When RabbitMq Node is Down or Broken Connection
+* Retry to connect another node  when RabbitMq Node is Down or Broken Connection
 * Add stack trace on the message header if the error occurred when the message is consumed
-* Some extra features while publishing message  (will be added) Add support for [rabbitmq-delayed-message-exchange](https://github.com/rabbitmq/rabbitmq-delayed-message-exchange) plugin
+* publishing message

 To connect to a RabbitMQ broker...

     	var rabbitClient=rabbit.NewRabbitMqClient([]string{"127.0.0.1","127.0.0.2"},"guest","guest","/virtualhost")

 To connect to a RabbitMQ broker with retry policy
- * Consumer retries two times immediately if an error occured
+ * Consumer retries two times immediately if an error occurred

       	var rabbitClient=rabbit.NewRabbitMqClient([]string{"127.0.0.1","127.0.0.2"},"guest","guest","/virtualhost",
                                                   rabbit.RetryCount(2))